gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/retroarch.md

 {{hc|~/.config/retroarch/retroarch.cfg|2=libretro_directory = "~/.config/retroarch/cores"
 libretro_info_path = "~/.config/retroarch/cores/info"}}
 ```
-If you install any RetroArch components system-wide with [pacman](pacman "pacman"){.wikilink}, you should specify these
+If you install any RetroArch components system-wide with [pacman](pacman "wikilink"), you should specify these in the
-in the global configuration file and include them in your user file.
+global configuration file and include them in your user file.
 For example,

 ```{=mediawiki}
 {{hc|/etc/retroarch.cfg|2=# for retroarch-assets-xmb